Last updated on September 26, 2022

 “The Emergency Communications Volunteers are a committed group who are granted a wide range of unique capabilities by the Federal Communications Commission,” said Alachua County Emergency Management Program Coordinator Dalton Herding.
 “They leverage these unique capabilities to support public safety efforts across Alachua County.”

 Since 1933, ham radio operators across North America have established temporary ham radio stations in public locations during Field Day to showcase the science and skill of Amateur Radio.
-The event is a showcase for how Amateur Radio works reliably under any conditions from almost any location to create an independent communications network.
+The event is a showcase of how Amateur Radio works reliably under any conditions from almost any location to create an independent communications network.
 Ham radio functions completely independent of the Internet or cell phone infrastructure, can interface with laptops or smartphones, and can be set up almost anywhere in minutes.

 Anyone may become a licensed amateur radio operator, and there are more than 725,000 licensed hams in the United States (as young as 9 and as old as 100).
 It is easy for anybody to get involved in Alachua County.